Privacy policy

 International transfers

-Some of the sub-processors above are based in the United States (OpenAI, Polar, Google, Mapbox).
+Some of the sub-processors above are based in the United States (Polar, Google, Google AdMob, Mapbox).
 Transfers of personal data to these processors are covered by the Standard Contractual Clauses adopted by the European Commission, and / or the EU-US Data Privacy Framework where the processor is certified.
 If you are in the EU, EEA, or UK and would like a copy of the relevant safeguards, contact us at the email above.

 How long we keep your data